On the pod, the guys revisit The Gang Runs For Office from It's Always Sunny in Philadelphia Season 2, Episode 8.

 Glenn: -he's Steven Spielberg that you want to have him on the show.

-Glenn: He's amazing.
+Glenn: It’s amazing.

 Rob: Yes.
 He wants to come on the show, but we gotta-

 Rob: -make sure the door's open for him.

 Glenn: Same-same thing with-- uh, with Brad Pitt.
 You know what I mean?
 He's gonna walk into the podcast, 'cause he has an open in-invitation to join the pod-